 Aurora Center staff will provide information about reporting options.
 They also offer advocates who will often accompany a reporting party to provide support when reporting an incident to the Office for Equal Opportunity and Affirmative Action (EOAA) or the University of Minnesota Police Department (UMPD).

 Individuals are encouraged to report incidents of sexual assault, sexual harassment, stalking or relationship violence by a student to the Office for Equal Opportunity and Affirmative Action (EOAA) by phone (612-624-9547), in person, or online.
 Individuals are also encouraged to report incidents to the police by contacting University of Minnesota Police Department (UMPD) at 612-624-COPS (2677).

 EOAA investigates all reports they receive and shares the finding with the Office for Community Standards (OCS).
-OCS then determines sanctions based on the investigation and informs the reporting party and accused student.
+OCS then determines sanctions based on the investigation and informs the complainant and respondent.
 Either party may request a hearing for further review of the incident and outcome.

 Meeting with EOAA

-When the Office for Equal Opportunity and Affirmative Action (EOAA) investigates an incident, they meet and interview the reporting party, relevant witnesses and the accused student to gather evidence.
-The information gathered is used to determine whether it was more likely than not that the accused student violated the student conduct code.
+When the Office for Equal Opportunity and Affirmative Action (EOAA) investigates an incident, they meet and interview the complainant, relevant witnesses and the respondent to gather evidence.
+The information gathered is used to determine whether it was more likely than not that the respondent violated the student conduct code.

-While meeting with a reporting party, EOAA will explain the process and allow time for questions.
+While meeting with a complainant, EOAA will explain the process and allow time for questions.

 Reporting Incidents to the Police

 Individuals may also report incidents to the University of Minnesota Police Department by contacting them at 612-624-2677.
 Click here for more information about making a police report.